bmuschko/practical-go-modules/exercises/07-gocenter-proxy/solution/solution.md

 # Solution

-Create a new directory and navigate there in the console.
+Create a new directory and navigate to it in the console.
 Initialize Go Modules.

 ```bash
 $ mkdir code